Neighborhood Priorities & Initiatives

 Forming a Conservation Overlay District within South City Park

-Read more about the project in our FAQ!
+Read more about the project in our FAQ and in the 2026 Report.

 South City Park Neighborhood Association, in partnership with the Bluebird District, is proud to host Around the Corner - a series of social events to support Bluebird District businesses through BRT Construction!